cvicens/gramola-project-guides/events-service-che.md

 * ***Search all events*** which means GET from **'/'** and return HTTP 200 with an array of event objects
 * ***Search events by country and city and (optionally) by date greater than or equal to a given date*** which means GET from **'/{country}/{city}/{date}?'** and return HTTP 200 with an array of event objects

-If you have a look to the sample classes (Fruit, FruitController, FruitRepository), we should have at least (Event, EventController and EventRepository), we will add to that another class (GenericController).
+Have a look to the sample classes (Fruit, FruitController, FruitRepository) generated as part of the booster, in a similar fashion we should have at least (Event, EventController and EventRepository) to implement the comitted API.

 * **Event**: annotated (@Entity) POJO to shape our Event object
 * **EventController**: annotated (@RestController) class that provides the REST API itself